mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 * Browse name.
 Browse name of the referenced node.
 * Display name.
 Display name of the referenced node.
 * Node class.
 Node class of the referenced node.
-If the server does not allow to return as many references as requested, the response will contain a continuation point that can be used in future calls to retrieve more references.
+If the server does not allow to return as many references as requested, the response will contain a continuation point that can be used in future calls to retrieve more references. (not supported yet)

 ## 3.4 Attribute services
 The attribute services let a client access data on a server.
 In particular, the OPC-UA connector lets you read data from and write data to the server.
 These exposed actions deserve some additional guidance as the data a client receives and the data the server requires can differ quite a bit between calls.
-This is all due to the highly flexible and customizable nature of an OPC-UA server.
+This is all due to the highly flexible and customizable nature of an OPC-UA protocol.
 The data model of an OPC-UA server consists of a set of Nodes.
 These nodes can have one of the following nodeClasses: DataType, Method, Object, ObjectType, ReferenceType, Variable, VariableType and View.
 Each of these has their own set of properties.
 For the purpose of each and the set of properties we refer to the documentation in the domain model of the specializations of Node entities.
 To make it easier to get the information on a node, there is a GetNodeDetails action provided that will read all properties of the node and put them in the correct specialization of the Node Entity.